darvil82/HammerLanguageChanger/README.md

 ***A Valve Hammer Editor modification to change it's language.***

-Currently only works for **Portal 2 SDK**, more games could be added in a future.
-Sadly, it's not possible to translate the entire program, because some strings are inside the `.exe`, wich cannot be modified.
-But almost the entire thing can be properly translated.

 Would you like to translate Hammer to to your language?
 Help us to do so!

 ### **[View more info, documentation, and help.](https://github.com/L89David/HammerLanguageChanger/wiki/Home)**